 What may be the biggest bright spot is the on-road performance of the A/T3W and its road noise – or lack thereof.
 Considering the added depth of the tread design, we expected a little more road chatter overall but were pleasantly surprised they really aren’t any louder than most standard all-terrains.
 The on-road grip in wet or dry on-road conditions is great, as is the traction on highways in snowy conditions.

-The Falken Wildpeak A/T3W is a great all-around tire that left a positive impression.
+The Falken Wildpeak AT3W is a great all-around tire that left a positive impression.
 It is a great multi-purpose tire for truck and SUV owners who will spend plenty of time on the highway but demand traction in all weather conditions both on and off the road.
 Along with the upcoming Wildpeak M/T that we have been told will be released later this year, the A/T3W helps really round out Falken’s off-road tire offerings.
-Most importantly, since it will be offered in 54 sizes for wheels sizes from 15- to 20-inch wheels, there’s a good chance you can find a set to fit your rig.
+Most importantly, since it is available in 66 sizes for wheels sizes from 15- to 20-inch wheels, there’s a good chance you can find a set to fit your rig.
 Falken may still be a relative new-comer to the off-road scene, but the A/T3W shows the brand is committed to creating a quality tire that off-roaders will want.